SeungHeeNoh/accountBook/README.md

     log_type {
         bigint type_id PK "auto_increment"
         varchar(10) type_name "not null"
-        boolean isDeposit "not null default false"
+        varchar(10) transaction_type "not null"
         varchar(50) description
         datetime created_at "not null"
         varchar(10) created_by "not null"
         datetime modified_at
         varchar(10) modified_by
         bigint parent_type_id "not null"
-        bigint group_seq "not null"
+        bigint log_group_id "not null"
     }
     account_log {
         bigint log_seq PK "auto_increment"
         bigint type_id
         bigint value "not null"
-        date date "not null"
+        logDate date "not null"
         varchar(50) description
         datetime created_at "not null"
         varchar(10) created_by "not null"